rfrey2009/shareasale-tracker/readme.txt

 == Changelog ==

+= 1.3.7 =
+* Small improvement to variation SKU tracking in advanced analytics "add to cart" events.
+* If you have a store ID entered into your Tracking Settings tab, it will now be passed in generated product datafeed files between custom5 and manufacturer columns.
+This is necessary for Merchants using ShareASale's StoresConnect feature, with product datafeeds separated by specific stores.

 = 1.3.6 =
 * Another small improvement to further filter out catalog hidden and/or private (unpublished) WooCommerce products from product datafeed generation.
-Also updated the minimum WordPress and WooCommerce compatible version requirements.
+* Updated the minimum WordPress and WooCommerce compatible version requirements.

 = 1.3.5 =
 * Small change to filter out WooCommerce products that are hidden and/or private from product datafeed generation.
-Bug fix for advance analytics to prevent add-to-cart events from being counted twice if the page was refreshed a certain way.
+* Bug fix for advance analytics to prevent add-to-cart events from being counted twice if the page was refreshed a certain way.

 = 1.3.4 =
 * Small change to remove dependency on jQuery library for the pixel, to further prevent caching and optimizing plugins from interfering with ShareASale tracking.